BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - LSP MUST validate the request fields.
 LSP MUST return a `-32602` error in case of an invalid request field.
   - `%invalid_property%` MUST be one of the fields in the request body.
 MUST use `.` to separate nested fields.
-  - Example: `{ "property": "open.announceChannel", "message": "Not a boolean" }`.
+  - Example: `{ "property": "announceChannel", "message": "Not a boolean" }`.

 - LSP MUST validate the `token` field and return an error if the token is invalid.